nouturnsign/thurstat/README.md

 ### Random Variable Arithmetic

 Perform addition, subtraction, and multiplication on distributions with other distributions and numerics.
 Limited support for exponentiation.
+Division only works between continuous distributions and numbers currently and must be implemented through `apply_func`.
+Note that for continuous distributions, the accuracy of the approximation is unknown but so far seems to not be too large; it is possible that the error be too large.

 e.g.
 ```py